What does an Apple Watch do – Apple Watch features (2025)

 Apple’s voice-activated digital assistant is a huge part of the Apple wristwatch.
 Siri is integrated into the Apple smartwatch allowing you to accomplish many of your favorite voice command tasks without pulling your iPhone out, including dictating a message, asking to view your next event, making a query, and receiving an answer.
 Apple’s digital assistant does everything it can on your phone, including sending messages and searching the web.

 Apple Watch Siri may not be quite as full-featured as iPhone Siri, but this digital assistant can still do a bunch of tasks.
 This Apple Watch feature is just as good at turning things on and off as iPhone Siri.
 You can ask Siri to disable or enable Bluetooth, turn on Airplane mode, and even enable or disable accessibility features like Voice-over.
-Now, how to use Siri on the Apple WristWatch.
+Now, how to use Siri on the Apple Wristwatch.

 To activate Siri, you can either raise your wrist and say “Hey Siri” or press and hold the Digital Crown.
 Unlike Siri on the iPhone, Siri on the Apple wristwatch doesn’t speak to you and instead relies on text to reply to your commands.
 If you want to find out the list of things that Siri on Apple Watch can do, say the words “Hey Siri, what kind of things can I ask you?” and you’ll receive an extensive list.
 The long list includes the various functions that Siri can perform, like setting alarms, opening apps, making phone calls, and sending messages.